Home » How To » How to Fully Disable PowerShell 2.0 in Windows 10

 Disable-powershell-2-uncheck

-3. As soon as you click on the Ok button, Windows will make the necessary changes.
-Once completed, click on the “Close” button and you are done.
+5. As soon as you click the OK button, Windows will make the necessary changes.
+Click the Close button and you are done.

 Disable-powershell-2-click-close